TylerTemp/SaintsField/README.md

 Namespace: `SaintsField.Addressable`

-If you encounter issue because of version incompatible with your installation, you can add a macro `SAINTSFIELD_ADDRESSABLE_DISABLE` to disable this component
+If you encounter issue because of version incompatible with your installation, you can add a macro `SAINTSFIELD_ADDRESSABLE_DISABLE` to disable this component (See "Add a Macro" section for more information)

 ##### `AddressableLabel` #####